bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: Cool.
 I think one interesting thing around...
 Oh, go ahead.

 Speaker 5: I was going to say that we did neg this.
 So, last week, we'd kind of gotten not very far in the discussion, and then somebody said: Hey, what about — have we asked the VLS folks?
 We did go ask the VLS folks.
-Sadly, I don't know if [Redacted]’s here, but [Redacted] said this morning that they were having some technical issues and travel issues, so wasn't gonna be able to make it this week, but they did paste — well, I can leave it to you, [Redacted].
+Sadly, I don't know if [redacted]’s here, but [redacted] said this morning that they were having some technical issues and travel issues, so wasn't gonna be able to make it this week, but they did paste — well, I can leave it to you, [redacted].
 But they did post on the spec meeting thing, saying basically, the explicit script pack thing would be much simpler.

 Speaker 1: Right.
 What he said.